-Health care service delivered in a culturally safe manner improves the care experience and health outcomes for Aboriginal peoples.
-As a group, they do not access health care services at the same rate as non-Aboriginal peoples.
+Health care service delivered in a culturally safe manner improves the care experience and health outcomes for Indigenous peoples.
+As a group, they do not access health care services at the same rate as non-Indigenous peoples.

-Aboriginal peoples, as the first peoples of Canada, hold a unique place within our history and within our society.
-The history of cultural assimilation, residential schools and health care is one of the saddest chapters in Canadian history and has had a devastating impact on the health and well-being of Aboriginal peoples.
-Health statistics that compare Aboriginal to non-Aboriginal health status reflect unacceptable health disparities of the diverse cultural groups in Canada.
+Indigenous peoples, as the first peoples of Canada, hold a unique place within our history and within our society.
+The history of cultural assimilation, residential schools and health care is one of the saddest chapters in Canadian history and has had a devastating impact on the health and well-being of Indigenous peoples.
+Health statistics that compare Indigenous to non-Indigenous health status reflect unacceptable health disparities of the diverse cultural groups in Canada.

-When Aboriginal peoples feel safe, they are more likely to access health services.
+When Indigenous peoples feel safe, they are more likely to access health services.
 Creating a safe, welcoming environment is a key goal of the program.